Ramon Sessions

-Ramon Sessions (born April 11, 1986) is an American former professional basketball player and a licensed Sports Agent for an independently owned firm, On Time Agency (OTA).
-He played three years of college basketball for Nevada, earning WAC All-Newcomer Team as a freshman and second-team All-WAC as a junior.
+Ramon Darrell Sessions (born April 11, 1986) is an American former professional basketball player.
+He played college basketball for the Nevada Wolf Pack, earning WAC All-Newcomer Team as a freshman and second-team All-WAC as a junior.
 He was drafted by the Milwaukee Bucks with the 56th overall pick in the 2007 NBA draft and went on to become an NBA journeyman, spending time with eight franchises over 11 years.
 In 2018, he moved to Israel to play overseas for the first time.

 High school and college career

 Sessions was named South Carolina 3A State Player of the Year three times while attending Myrtle Beach High School.
 He led his team to the 3A State Championship as a sophomore.

 Sessions played three seasons at Nevada between 2004 and 2007, earning career averages of 8.8 points, 4.9 assists and 4.2 rebounds.
 He ranks second in school history in assists (478) and ninth in steals (113).
 He set a school freshman record with 166 assists and was named to the WAC All-Newcomer Team.
 As a junior in 2006–07, he earned Second Team All-WAC honors and was a finalist for the Bob Cousy Award.